-By default, the build script targets Mac OSX 10.13, which can be overridden by exporting the MA-COSX_DEPLOYMENT_TARGET environment variable.
+By default, the build script targets macOS 10.13, which can be overridden by exporting the MA-COSX_DEPLOYMENT_TARGET environment variable.

-Cross-Building for Mac OS X
+Cross-Building for macOS

-For cross-compiling for OS X you need the Clang/LLVM compiler, the cctools (ld, lipo, ...), and the OSX SDK.
-Clang/LLVM is a cross compiler by default and is available on nearly every GNU/Linux distribution, so you just need a proper port of the cctools and the OS X SDK.
+For cross-compiling for macOS you need the Clang/LLVM compiler, the cctools (ld, lipo, ...), and the OSX SDK.
+Clang/LLVM is a cross compiler by default and is available on nearly every GNU/Linux distribution, so you just need a proper port of the cctools and the macOS SDK.